OPPORTUNITIES FOR USING (Y)OUR LIVED EXPERIENCE FOR CHANGE

 Key Responsibilities

-• Observe and report on consumers health and wellbeing concerns.
+• Observe and report on consumer’s health and wellbeing concerns.

 • Provide respectful support, when needed, around individual health issues.